Personal profile

 Current PhD students

-- Dylan Zhang (2016-present).
+- Dylan Zhang.
 The role of floodplains in terrestrial carbon cycling.
 Self-funded.
-With Prof. Martin Evans and Dr. Claire Goulsbra.
+With Dr Jonny Ritson and Prof. Martin Evans (Durham)

 Completed PhD students